 Install Realtek Audio Manager

-The Realtek audio manager is widely considered to be the best audio manager available for Windows.
-It comes with a variety of features and additional configuration options that can improve the quality of your audio experience.
+The Realtek audio manager is widely considered the best audio manager available for Windows.
+It comes with various features and additional configuration options that can improve the quality of your audio experience.
 This application is available for free on the Realtek website.
 Here’s how you can download and install it,

 - Go to the official Realtek website, and here you will find the drivers with compatible operating systems.